Assessing systemic risk due to fire sales spillover through maximum entropy network reconstruction: The Cross-Entropy Approach for Systemic Risk Assessment

-where $\widetilde{X}_{n,k}$ are the entries of the guess matrix.
-Note that the cases analyzed in the interbank lending literature \citep{Mis11} typically have an additional constraint on the diagonal elements, required to avoid a single institution to be simultaneously a borrower and lender to itself \citep[see, for example, the Appendix B in][]{Mis11}.
-The matrix of portfolio holdings analyzed here does not require any of such kind of restrictions, a feature that extremely simplifies the solution of problem \eqref{eq:kubl}.
-In fact, the initial guess as proposed, for example, by \cite{Mis11} coincides, in our settings, with the capital asset pricing model (CAPM).
+We suggest to use the capital asset pricing model (CAPM) to form an economically motivated initial guess.
 In a standard CAPM, investors choose their portfolio in such a way that each weight on a stock is the fraction of that stock's market value relative to the total market value of all stocks \citep[][]{Sharpe64,Linter65,Mossin66}.
-Since $A_n^{\star}$ is the total asset size of the $n$-th bank and since the total market value of all stocks is given by $L^{\star}=\sum_{k=1}^{K}C_{k}^{\star}$, the CAPM portfolio weights are given by\footnote{More precisely, we are deriving what can be addressed as a \enquote{banking-CAPM} since, as mentioned before, $C_k^{\star}$ represents the total amount of asset's $k$ capitalization due to the banking sector and not its total market capitalization.} \be \capm{n}{k} =\frac{C_k^{\star}}{L^{*}}\,A_n^{\star}. \ee The CAPM-implied holdings $\capm{n}{k}$ are a natural choice for the initial guess $\widetilde{X}_{n,k}$, since they are the simplest combinations of the strength sequences that verify the constraints.
-Nevertheless, given that in \eqref{eq:kubl} the condition on the diagonal elements is absent and since the Kullback-Leibler divergence is always positive, the optimal solution of the Cross-Entropy problem in \eqref{eq:kubl} when $\widetilde{X}_{n,k}=\capm{n}{k}$ is nothing but the $\capm{n}{k}$ itself.
-Hence, thanks to the bipartite nature of the network under study we do no have to resort to numerical routines to solve problem \eqref{eq:kubl}.
-If other constraints are added to the problem (e.g. that some banks cannot invest in some asset classes) one could numerically solve the problem \eqref{eq:kubl} with the additional constraint.
+Since $A_n^{\star}$ is the total asset size of the $n$-th bank and since the total market value of all stocks is given by $L^{\star}=\sum_{k=1}^{K}C_{k}^{\star}$, the portfolio weights expected by CAPM are given by\footnote{More precisely, we are deriving what can be addressed as a \enquote{banking-CAPM} since, as mentioned before, $C_k^{\star}$ represents the total amount of asset's $k$ capitalization due to the banking sector and not its total market capitalization.} \be \capm{n}{k} =\frac{C_k^{\star}}{L^{*}}\,A_n^{\star}. \ee Notice that this choice of the initial guess is the same used in \cite{Mis11} for the interbank market, even if in that case the CAPM interpretation is less direct.
+Given that in \eqref{eq:kubl} the condition on the diagonal elements is absent and since the Kullback-Leibler divergence is always positive, the optimal solution of the Cross-Entropy problem in \eqref{eq:kubl} when $\widetilde{X}_{n,k}=\capm{n}{k}$ is nothing but the $\capm{n}{k}$ itself.
+To distinguish the estimator from the Capital Asset Pricing Model of \citep[][]{Sharpe64} we will call the former Cross Entropy CAPM (CECAPM) estimator.
+Note that thanks to the bipartite nature of the network under study we do not have to resort to numerical routines to solve problem \eqref{eq:kubl}.
+If other constraints are added to the problem (e.g. that some banks cannot invest in some asset classes) one could numerically solve the problem \eqref{eq:kubl} with the additional constraints.\\